|

 GEO.
 W. HARMON

-conditions as well as the general lay of this rapidly developing
+climatic conditions as well as the general lay of this rapidly

-section of north Wisconsin.
-Mr. Harmon has devoted most of his
+developing section of north Wisconsin.
+Mr. Harmon has devoted

-time to surveying and examining lands and estimating timber.
+most of his time to surveying and examining lands and estimating

-For five years he was in the employ of the government as United
+timber.
+For five years he was in the employ of the government

-States deputy surveyor and scaler, which in itself gives him a great
+as United States deputy surveyor and scaler, which in itself gives him

-knowledge of the lands in northern Wisconsin.
-For the past six
+a great knowledge of the lands in northern Wisconsin.
+For the

-experience and close attention to the details of his business he has
+long experience and close attention to the details of his business he

 associates who will vouch for his absolute accuracy and